 - For the canton of Vaud: The test must, first and foremost, be carried out by the general practitioner; patients should only be sent to screening centers as a last resort (list of screening centers).

-- For the canton of Valais: The test must, first and foremost, be carried out by the general practitioner; if the test can't be performed please call the Cantonal hotline: 058 433 01 44
+- For the canton of Valais: the test should, first and foremost, be performed by the GP; if tests cannot be performed at their practice, call the cantonal hotline on 058 433 01 44 (8h-12, 7j/7)

 Consultation with a patient